 Step 1: Clamping

 It all starts in the clamping unit of your mold injection machine.
 Here’s where both halves of the mold, the core and cavity, are tightly closed.
-Your custom injection mold is secured to the clamping unit ensuring perfect alignment.
+Your custom injection mold is secured to the clamping unit, ensuring perfect alignment.
 And, high clamping force is required to keep the mold from opening due to high injection pressure.

-The Characteristics Injection Molding process is completely dependent on this step as any misalignment or insufficient clamping pressure can lead to defects like flash, poor part finish or dimensional inaccuracy.
+The Characteristics Injection molding process is completely dependent on this step, as any misalignment or insufficient clamping pressure can lead to defects like flash, poor part finish, or dimensional inaccuracy.

 Step 2: Injection of Molten Plastic

 The heated plastic is injected into the mold.
-After the mold closes, the space between the mold cores and cavity’s is filled with melted plastic resin.
+After the mold closes, the space between the mold cores and cavities is filled with melted plastic resin.
 Pressure is put on the mold to make sure the plastic cools as quickly as possible.

 The molten plastic is then injected at high pressure through a nozzle into the mold cavity.
-The high-pressure injection ensures that the molten material completely fills every detail of the mold design — from fine ribs and threads to complex undercuts.
+The high-pressure injection ensures that the molten material completely fills every detail of the mold design—from fine ribs and threads to complex undercuts.

 Step 3: Holding Pressure and Packing